 - You are required to present your license to any police officer, peace office, or the owner, lessee, or other person in control of the lands or waters on which you are fishing.

 - A fishing license does not authorize you to trespass on private property.

 Free Fishing Days!

-The last full weekend in June each year is designated as a Free Fishing Day in New York State.
-Anyone can fish, and no license is required.
+2018 Free Fishing Days in New York State include June 23-24, September 22, and November 11.
+Anyone can fish, and no license is required, but all rules and regulations still apply.
 Take advantage of these days and see how much fun fishing in the Adirondacks can be!